Vegan Chocolate Truffles

 Vegan chocolate truffle ingredients

-Chocolate: I love 70% dark chocolate for this recipe, but feel free to choose dark, milk, or bittersweet.
-But be sure to use vegan/dairy-free chocolate to keep the truffles vegan.
+Chocolate: To make vegan dark chocolate truffles with deep chocolate flavor, I love using 70% dark chocolate (sometimes 85%!), but feel free to choose milk or bittersweet chocolate if you wish.
+Be sure to use dairy-free/vegan chocolate chips to keep the truffles vegan.

-Hazelnuts: It’s worth roasting the hazelnuts to bring out their unique and fragrant flavor.
+Hazelnuts: It’s worth roasting these amazing nuts (my favorites!!) to bring out their unique and fragrant flavor.

 Sweetener: I used maple syrup, but honey can be used instead if you don’t keep the recipe vegan.

-Vanilla extract and salt: They enhance the chocolate taste; you will be amazed.
-Make sure you don’t skip the salt, it’s a must.
+Vanilla extract and salt: They both beautifully enhance the chocolate taste; you will be amazed.
+Make sure you don’t skip the salt; it’s quite a key ingredient.

 Variations

-Shape: While a truffle usually tends to be a rounded shape, for this truffle recipe, I went for the heart-shaped route by using a cookie cutter.
-But to make the recipe easier, feel free to roll them in your palms and shape them into a smooth ball.
+Shape: While truffles usually tend to be rounded, for this truffle recipe, I used this cookie cutter to make them heart-shaped.
+To make the recipe easier, feel free to roll the truffles in your palms and shape them into a smooth ball.

-Couverture: I’ve used melted dark chocolate for a more luxurious touch, but you’re welcome to roll them in cocoa powder to save yourself time.
+Couverture: I’ve used melted dark chocolate for a more luxurious touch, but you can roll them in cocoa powder to save time.

 How to store vegan chocolate truffles

-If you do happen to have any leftovers (seriously?!
-Haha), they will keep well in your fridge for up to 7 days.
-They will keep soft but still perfectly hold their shape.
+If you have any leftovers (seriously?!
+Haha), they will keep well in an airtight container in your fridge for up to 7 days.
+They will stay soft but still perfectly hold their shape.

 Heart-shaped chocolate truffles garnished with sea salt flakes over a white background.